 The Honors College is proving that exclusivity doesn’t produce excellence, inclusion does.

 When Oregon State University was established in 1868, higher education was a privilege only for the well-to-do.
-At the time, the land grant mission of education for all people was a revolutionary concept.
+At the time, the of education for all people was a revolutionary concept.

 More than 150 years later, that mission of access, along with a stronger commitment to equity and inclusion, is guiding the Honors College, removing unnecessary barriers and proactively recruiting and supporting students who might otherwise never apply.